Key Takeaways

 How does ECM data relate to hours-of-service violations?

-ECM and ELD data record when the engine was running, when the vehicle was in motion, and how many hours elapsed since the driver's last rest period.
-This data can be compared against the maximum driving hours permitted under federal hours-of-service regulations to determine whether the driver was operating in violation of the law—a finding that establishes negligence per se and often shifts the liability analysis decisively in the plaintiff's favor.
+ECM and ELD data can show when the engine was running, when the vehicle was in motion, and what the driver's duty status records showed before the crash.
+This data can be compared against federal hours-of-service regulations to determine whether the driver or carrier violated safety rules.

-ECM evidence has transformed trucking accident litigation.
-What used to be uncertain and disputed is now often provable to the second.
-But this evidence is fragile—and trucking companies know how to make it disappear.
+ECM evidence has changed trucking accident litigation.
+Facts that used to be uncertain may now be reconstructed from electronic data.
+But this evidence is fragile, and delay can make it disappear.

 Need Truck Black Box Data Preserved?